 Use salaries and base benefits as a starting point, and build meaningful benefits on top of them.
 While a manager’s hands may be tied when it comes to how much money they can pay, schedule flexibility and work environment can often help fill the gap.

 Everyone wants to be recognized when they do something good for their organization, and your best employees are no different.
 Give them the recognition and visibility they deserve by inviting them to give presentations to your board, lead high-profile teams or participate in management offsite meetings.
 Encourage them to make connections with other high performers in your organization and to work on important projects together–and then invite them to present the results to your executive team.
 Top employees will often say in exit interviews they never really felt appreciated.
 Praise is cheap, use it lavishly.

 High performers are the greatest value to your business and to your customers, so it will pay off to actively take steps to ensure you keep them happy and engaged so you can retain them.
-Are you ready to add high performing talent to your team?
-Our executive recruiters are ready to help you with your hiring needs.
-Let’s get started.
+Are you ready to add top talent to your team?
+Our recruiters are ready to help you with your hiring needs whether that be contingency, retained, or executive.